China–Indonesia relations: Culture

-Since ancient times, Indonesian culture began to absorb many aspects of Chinese elements, such as Chinese origin loanwords in Indonesian that mostly are terms of all things Chinese, cuisine, to art and crafts such as Javanese Batik Pesisiran (coastal batik) that demonstrate Chinese images such as Chinese cloud, phoenix, dragon, qilin, to peony flower.
-Chinese settlers began to settle in Indonesian coastal cities as early as Srivijaya (c.
+Since ancient times, Indonesian culture has absorbed many elements of Chinese culture, including Chinese loanwords that relate to a variety of topics, including cuisine, and art, seen through the Javanese Batik Pesisiran (coastal batik), which depicts Chinese images such as the cloud, phoenix, dragon, qilin, to peony flower.Chinese people began to settle in Indonesian coastal cities as early as Srivijaya (c.
 7th century) and Majapahit (c.
 14th century) period.
 And later accelerated during Dutch East Indies Company era (c.
 17th century).
-These Chinese immigrants brought with them Chinese culture of their homeland, intermarried with local women and created the hybrid peranakan culture, still observable today in some of Indonesian cities and neighboring Malaysia and Singapore.
-Today, there are around 2,832,510 Chinese Indonesians according to 2010 census, which formed 1.20% of the Indonesian population.
+Chinese immigrants brought with them Chinese culture of their homeland, intermarrying with local women and creating a hybrid peranakan culture, still observable today in some of Indonesian cities and in neighboring Malaysia and Singapore.
+Today, there are around 2,832,510 Chinese Indonesians, according to the 2010 census, forming 1.2% of the Indonesian population.

 State visits

-The bilateral relations developed gradually since the resumption of diplomatic relations of the two countries.
-Since the resumption of diplomatic ties between the two countries, President Yang Shangkun (in 1991), Chairman of NPC Standing Committee Qiao Shi (in 1993) and Vice Premier Zhu Rongji (in 1996), Vice President Hu Jintao (in 2000) of China visited Indonesia.
-President Suharto (in 1990), Speaker of Parliament Suhud (in 1991), Vice President Sudharmono (in 1992) and Chairman of the Supreme Advisory Council Sudomo (in 1997) visited China.
-Chinese leader Jiang Zemin paid a state visit to Indonesia in November 1994 after he attended the second APEC Leaders' Informal Meeting.
-In December 1999, President K.H.
-Abdurrahman Wahid of Indonesia paid a state visit to China, during which the two countries issued a joint press communiqué.
-In July 2000, Vice President Hu Jintao visited Indonesia at the invitation of Vice President Megawati.

-In November 2001, Premier Zhu Rongji paid a visit to Indonesia.
-In March 2002, Indonesian President Megawati Sukarnoputri paid a state visit to China.
-In April, President Abdurrahman Wahid of the Indonesian People's Consultative Assembly visited China.
-In September, Chairman Li Peng of the NPC paid an official friendly visit to Indonesia.

-Starting from 1991, the foreign ministries of the two countries set up a consultation mechanism and up to now it has held six times of consultation.
-In March 2002, the two countries exchanged notes in regard with the setup of Indonesian consulates general in Guangzhou.
-Indonesia has its Consulate-General in Hong Kong.
+In 2013, Xi Jinping visited Indonesia and gave a speech to the Indonesian Parliament, announcing the signing of a comprehensive strategic partnership between the two countries and the establishment of the Asian Infrastructure Investment Bank.
+Xi also announced the Belt and Road Initiative's maritime element.

-On November 8 to 11, 2014, newly elected Indonesian President Joko Widodo paid his first official overseas visit to China to attend APEC summit in Beijing.
-He paid bilateral meeting with Chinese leader & CCP general secretary Xi Jinping and Chinese premier Li Keqiang.
-Most recently in April 2015, Chinese leader Xi Jinping visited Bandung to commemorate the 60th anniversary of the Asian-African Conference and Joko Widodo visited Beijing to attend the Belt and Road Forum on May 14–15, 2017.
+From November 8 to 11, 2014, newly elected Indonesian President Joko Widodo paid his first official overseas visit to China to attend the APEC summit in Beijing.
+He paid a bilateral meeting with Xi and Chinese premier Li Keqiang.
+Most recently in April 2015, Chinese leader Xi Jinping visited Bandung to commemorate the 60th anniversary of the Asian-African Conference, and Joko Widodo visited Beijing to attend the Belt and Road Forum from May 14 to 15, 2017.